Kyle-Verhoog/doxxie/README.md

 All configuration is done via environment variables.

-- `DOXXIE_INCLUDES`: comma-separated list of modules to include in the public API
+- `DOXXIE_INCLUDES`: comma-separated list of modules to include in the public API.
+Only items found under the modules provided will be included in the public API output.
   - example: `"mod1,mod2"`
   - default: `""`
-- `DOXXIE_EXCLUDES`: comma-separated list of modules to exclude from the public API
+- `DOXXIE_EXCLUDES`: comma-separated list of modules to exclude from the public API.
+These modules will be ignored initially but items from these modules may be exposed by the public API and included in the output.
   - example: `"mod1.internal,mod1.vendor"`
   - default: `""`
 - `DOXXIE_OUTFILE`: file to output the results